2026 instructors!

 JOHN WEED - Celtic Fiddle

-John Weed, fiddler for New World String Project and Molly’s Revenge, is a classically-trained violinist who has spent the last 25 years immersed in various fiddle styles.
+John Weed, fiddler for Molly’s Revenge and New World String Project, has spent the last 30 years immersed in various fiddle styles.
 With an affinity for folk traditions, John’s exploration has emphasized Irish, Scottish, Swedish, and Old-Time fiddle.
 While he holds a bachelor’s degree of music from CSU Chico, the musical education that charted his path began through a long series of Irish sessions.
 There, he learned the nuance of aural passing of melodies and the tradition of conversing in a deeply musical manner.
 John’s passion for the vital expressiveness of the session lead to performing across the United States and internationally.
-During this formative stretch, John developed a passion for teaching.
-He has taught fiddle as a faculty member at Big Sur Fiddle Camp, Wallowa Fiddle Tunes, Lark in the Morning International Camp, Crowden International Suzuki School, Santa Cruz Redwood Teen Celtic Camp, Redwood Adult Music Camp, and MAT Camp of the Arts Wyoming among others.
-John currently has a full roster of private students, teaches a weekly Celtic jam by ear, coaches Santa Cruz Community Music School Teen Band, and is currently on faculty at Palenke Arts, a multicultural arts organization.
+In addition to being a full time performer and instructor, John is currently on faculty at Palenke Arts, a multicultural arts organization in Seaside, California.

 ABIGAIL WASHBURN - Claw Hammer Banjo, Songwriting